Washington Monument: Stairs and elevator

-About one fourth of visitors chose to ascend the monument using the stairs when they were available.
+About one quarter of visitors chose to ascend the monument using the stairs when they were available.
 They were closed to up traffic in 1971, and then closed to all traffic except by special arrangement in 1976.
 The stairs had 898 steps until 1958, consisting of 18 risers in each of the 49 main stairs plus 16 risers in the spiral stair.
 Since 1958 the stairs have had 897 risers if only one spiral stair is counted because both spiral stairs now have 15 risers each.
 These figures do not include two additional steps in the entry passage that were covered up in 1975 by a ramp and its inward horizontal extension to meet the higher (since 1886) entry lobby floor.
 One step was 3.2 ft away from the outer walls and the other was at the end of the passage, 15 ft away from the outer walls.

-As initially constructed, the interior was relatively open with two-rail handrails, but a couple of suicides and an accidental fall prompted the addition of tall wire screening 7 ft high with a large diamond mesh) on the inside edge of the stairs and landings in 1929.
+As initially constructed, the interior was relatively open with two-rail handrails, but a couple of suicides and an accidental fall prompted the addition of tall wire screening 7 ft high with a large diamond mesh on the inside edge of the stairs and landings in 1929.
 The original steam powered elevator, which took 10 to 12 minutes to ascend to the observation floor, was replaced by an electric elevator powered by an on-site dynamo in 1901 which took five minutes to ascend.
 The monument was connected to the electrical grid in 1923, allowing the installation of a modern electric elevator in 1925–26 which took 70 seconds.
 The latter was replaced in 1958 and again in 1998 by 70-second elevators.
 From 1997 to 2000, the wire screening at three platforms was replaced by large glass panels to allow visitors on the elevator to view three clusters of memorial stones that were synchronously lit as the elevator automatically slowed while passing them during its descent.